surister/cratedb-tableau-connector/DEVELOP.md

    ![img_4.png](imgs/tds_img4.png)

    `_sample_staples.cratedb.tds` and `_sample_cast_calcs.cratedb.tds` are provided as examples of how they'd look like.
-   Alternatively, as they only differ in the connection values, so you could theoretically open the sample files, and add your CrateDB connection parameters, this is not recommended as it might not work in the future, also if table schema changes tds files would need to be re-created.
+   Alternatively, as they only differ in the connection values, you could theoretically open the sample files, and add your CrateDB connection parameters, however this is not recommended as it might not work in the future, also if table schema changes, tds files would need to be re-created.

 6. Create the Tableau tds tests.
 Important: Read all before running the command.

    Run the command `python -m tdvt.tdvt action --add_ds cratedb` inside the `./tests` directory.

-   * When asked if `Would you like to run TDVT against a schema other than TestV1?`, pick yes, it is likely that you loaded the tables in the `doc` schema.
+   * When asked if `Would you like to run TDVT against a schema other than TestV1?`, pick yes, it is likely that you loaded the tables into the `doc` schema.
    * For the other options, pick no (n) or skip (s) to every other option, as we already ship the config file and password file.
-   * If your CrateDB cluster **has** a password, open `./tests/tds/cratedb.password` and change `empty` for the password.
+   * If your CrateDB cluster **has** a password, open `./tests/tds/cratedb.password` and change `empty` for a valid password.

    The inputs should look like: